OAS Clawback 2026 Canada — Thresholds + How to Avoid It

 - TFSA withdrawals don't count toward the threshold — use this to your advantage

-- Early RRSP/RRIF drawdown before age 65 is the most effective avoidance strategy
+- Early RRSP/RRIF drawdown before age 65 is a commonly recommended avoidance approach

 - Pension income splitting can help couples stay below the threshold